METEO 3 Lesson 6 Images

 Text description of the 1145Z infrared satellite image from October 30 image.

 The image is an infrared satellite photograph of the United States taken on October 30, 2017, at 11:45 UTC.
-The photo displays various cloud formations across the country, with the west and east coasts experiencing significant cloud coverage.
+The photo displays various cloud formations across the country, with portions of the upper great plains and northeast experiencing significant cloud coverage.
 The Midwest is relatively clear in comparison.
 The cloud formations vary in density and texture, depicted in different shades of grey.
 The image includes state boundaries outlined in white for geographic reference.
 The northern and southern regions, including parts of Canada and Mexico, are also partially visible.

 list of strongest wind gusts